Meet Our Testing Team

 The Nolah Signature’s layers add up to a mattress that’s 12 inches tall, putting it in the high-profile category.
 The height is in part due to the 7-inch layer of HD support foam as well as the deep comfort system.

 |Nolah Signature Mattress||5 (medium)||12″||7” HD base foam||2.5” AirFoam polyfoam

 |Quilted unbleached organic cotton|

 What Are the Firmness and Feel Like?

 We rate the Signature’s durability as good.
 Nolah hasn’t been in business long enough to evaluate the long-term durability of their mattresses just yet.
 So, we’ve based our current durability rating on the materials in the mattress and quality of construction.
-What makes the Nolah Signature Mattress stand out for durability is that all four of its polyfoam layers are high-density polyfoam, which is more durable than lower-density foams.
+What makes the Signature stand out for durability is that all four of its polyfoam layers are fairly dense, making the mattress more durable than models that rely on lower-density materials.

 Most foam mattresses have a practical lifespan of 6 to 7 years, especially for lightweight sleepers who are less likely to create permanent body impressions in the foam over time.
 However, unlike the Signature, most all-foam mattresses use lower-density foam in their comfort layers and save the more durable HD foam for their support and transition layers.

 The Nolah Signature Mattress provides excellent motion isolation, with virtually no transfer of movement from one side of the mattress to the other.
 To determine this, we had two of our testers rest on the Signature at the same time.
 One moved around while the other stayed alert for any sense of movement traveling across the surface of the mattress.
 Our external testers reported similar results with the Nolah Signature at home with their partners.